 Hiring an Attorney for Your DWI/DUI Case

 Whether you receive a DWI or DUI charge in Texas, you may want to consult a criminal defense attorney in Dallas who can help you with your case.
-An attorney can help meet with you to answer your questions, discuss your situation, and go over your legal options.
-A legal team can investigate your case to establish facts, find discrepancies in your arrest or blood test, and challenge the prosecution’s claims.
+An attorney can meet with you to answer your questions, discuss your situation, and go over your legal options.

 You may have options such as pleading innocent, entering a plea bargain, or getting your case dismissed.
 A law firm can help you explore your options and make the right decision that gives you the best possible outcome.
-Your lawyer may work with the courts to reduce your charges so that you receive a lesser conviction.
+For example, your lawyer may work with the courts to reduce your charges so that you receive a lesser conviction.